For the meat filling:

 To assemble the tamales:

-Remove a corn husks from the water and pat dry to remove excess water.
+Remove a corn husk from the water and pat to remove excess water.
 Working in batches of 6, lay the husks on a towel and spread about 2 tablespoons of the dough in an even layer across the wide end of the husk to within 1/2-inch of the edges.
-Spoon about 1 tablespoon of the meat mixture in a line down the center of the dough.
-Roll the husk so the dough surrounds the meat, then fold the bottom under to finish creating the tamale.
-Repeat until all husks, dough and filling are used.
+Spoon about 2 teaspoons of the meat mixture in a line down the center of the dough.
+Roll the husk so the dough surrounds the meat and fold the bottom under to finish creating the tamale.
+Repeat until all the husks, dough and filling are used.
 Tie the tamales, around the center, individually or in groups of 3, with kitchen twine.

-Serve the tamales warm.
-For a 'wet' hot tamale, serve with additional simmering liquid.
+Serve warm.
 Store leftover tamales, tightly wrapped in plastic wrap, in the freezer, for up to a month.
 To reheat, remove the plastic wrap and steam until heated through.